This is the multi-page printable view of this section. Click here to print.

 - Check if the created authentication key is displayed in the authentication key list.

-Adding Allowed Access IP
+Add Access Allowed IP

-- Select Authentication key as the authentication method.
+- Select Authentication Key for authentication method.

-Adding Permission Policy
+Add Permission Policy

 - Select the diagnostic user name from the user list.